SirajCse/block-editor-search-replace-universal/readme.txt

 - **Priority Email Support:** Get fast, expert help when you need it.
 - **First-Release Updates:** Enjoy early access to the latest improvements and features.

 Upgrade now to maximize efficiency and enhance your editing capabilities.
-Learn more at [**Block Editor Search & Replace Pro**](https://searchreplaceblocks.com/).
+Learn more at [**Block Editor Search & Replace Universal Pro**](https://bitdreamit.com/).

 ## FREQUENTLY ASKED QUESTIONS